TechGoku/react-native-beldex-core/README.md

   - Assemble `CMakeLists.txt`.
 - Compile an iOS universal static library.

 The `update-sources` script is also the place to make edits when upgrading any of the third-party dependencies.
-The react-native-mymonero-core repo doesn't include these third-party C++ sources, since they are enormous.
+The react-native-beldex-core repo doesn't include these third-party C++ sources, since they are enormous.